 Gingival grafts: When the gums have receded or appear to be fragile, it may be necessary to graft a small amount of tissue from the roof of the mouth to the receded gum line.
 This is a 40-60 minute procedure performed under local anesthesia.
 Other forms of grafts that do not use the roof of the mouth as a donor site are available as well.

 Gingivectomy: In severe cases of gum disease where the gums have pulled away from the teeth and there are deep pockets of bacteria, it may be necessary to remove portions of the diseased gum tissue completely.
 This is performed under local anesthesia and may be done with a laser to reduce recovery time.

 Crown lengthening: This procedure is performed when there is not enough natural tooth surface available to support a filling or a crown.
-This can occur if a tooth is broken or if a filling falls out of a tooth that is extensively decayed.
+This can occur if a tooth has broken or if a filling falls out of a tooth that is extensively decayed.
 We use a soft-tissue laser to remove excess gum tissue and reveal more of the natural tooth so that the restoration can be supported.
-An added benefit is that in some cases, a “gummy” smile is now more in proportion!
+An added benefit is that in some cases, a “gummy” smile is has been nicely re-proportioned!